compbiocore/bioflows/docs/index.md

 # *bioflows*

+## Summary
+This is a guide to using the `bioflows` package for running standard pipelines to analyse NGS datasets.
+Currently, we have implemented one version of a standard RNA-seq pipeline, alongwith a tutorial, for analysis of RNA-seq data using this package.

 ## Overview

-This document provides a guide to using the bioflows package for various workflows to analyse NGS datasets.
-Currently, we have implemented one standard RNA-seq workflow and a tutorial is included for analysis of RNA-seq data using this package.

-One primary objective of the Core is to enable reproducibility in computational analysis of NGS data and critical to this objective is to provide a consistent software environment across multiple platforms.
-The achieve this goal we are using the following approaches:
+A primary objective of the Computational Biology Core at Brown's Centre for Computational Biology of Human Diesease, is to enable reproducibility in computational analysis of NGS data.
+Critical to this objective is to provide a simple tool for creating/running bioinformatics workflows as well as consistent software environments across multiple platforms.
+To achieve this goal we have:

-   -   [**CONDA**](https://conda.io/docs/) package management system for managing software tools
-   -   BioFlows workflow tool to ensure consistency in analysis steps and stages with interoperability across multiple job submission systems
+    - **Developed BioFlows** a workflow tool to ensure consistency in analysis steps and stages with interoperability across multiple job submission systems
+   -   [**Use CONDA**](https://conda.io/docs/) package management system for managing software tools
-   -  Container based approach using [**docker**](https://www.docker.com) for managing the analysis environment
+   -  Container based approach using [**docker**](https://www.docker.com) for cross-platform interoperability of the analysis environment

+**bioflows** is an user-friendly python implementation of a workflow manager.
+The user is expected to not have any programming knowledge and needs to only provide a control file in a YAML format, chosen for its human readability.
+The goal here is to provide users with a simple and straight-forward interface for processing NGS datasets with many samples using standard bioinformatics pipelines, e.g  RNA-seq, GATK variant calling etc. The tool is developed to alleviate some of the primary issues with scaling up pipelines, such as file naming, management of data, output and logs.

+## Capabilities

+## How it works

 ## Conda Package Management